coderefinery/social-coding/talk.md

 ## In practice you need to choose a license

-- Without a license it is not clear what use breaks copyright.
 - Code without license is not useful for reuse or derivative work.
 - Example why choice of license matters, X vs. SunView: https://lwn.net/Articles/26608/